michaelb/sniprun/CHECKLIST.md

  - update Cargo.lock: `cargo update`
  - cargo fmt --all / cargo check / cargo clippy
  - update the changelog
- - bump Cargo.toml to next version
- - create a version bump commit (with cargo.toml and cargo.lock)
  - merge
+ - remove the 'beta' from the version field in master branch Cargo.toml
  - create a new tag vX.Y.Z on master
  - git push origin vX.Y.Z
+ - bump Cargo.toml to next version on master, suffixed by 'beta'

 # After release